takinabradley/component-classnames/README.md

 }
 ```

-You can actually just pass in `AppStyles` itself as a stylesheet, and if it has class names matching the names of the elements in `Component`, the `classNames` helper will automatically apply those classes as well as the original ones:
+You can actually just pass in `AppStyles` itself as a stylesheet, and if it has class names matching the names of the elements in `Component`, the `useName`/`classNames` helper will automatically apply those classes as well as the original ones:

 ```js
 import AppStyles from './App.module.css'